Wednesday, November 28, 2007

 Monday, June 05, 2006

-Finally given proper treatment.
-You better believe I'll be stocking up on this.
+Finally given proper treatment, I hope.
+You'd better believe I'll be trying this.

 Sunday, June 04, 2006